As we look to Summer Session III and the fall semester right around the corner, please find below our updated and revised guide for Instructors.

 • Not apply toward satisfying the minimum on-campus resident credit requirement of the institution from which graduation is sought, and does not constitute an interruption of the resident credit requirement.

-• Verify that the student is eligible to take CBE:
+• Departments must verify that the student is eligible to take CBE:

-• Ensure that CBE for variable unit courses does not exceed 5 credits.
-Exceptions may be granted with Dean and Provost approval.
+• CBE for variable unit courses may not exceed 5 credits.
+Exceptions may be granted with Dean and SVPAA approval.

 Instructor compliance in collaborating with the Disability Resource Center ("DRC" located in the Campus Resource Center (CRC), across Harmon from the Lied Library, 702-895-0866), is critical to uphold the University's federal mandate to provide equal access to students with disabilities.
 If instructors believe that accommodations may fundamentally alter course requirements, such concerns must be discussed with the DRC in a timely manner.
 Failure to comply with DRC academic accommodation plans given to instructors by students may put the instructor and the University at risk for litigation and may subject an instructor to discipline under the Nevada System of Higher Education (NSHE) Code, Title 2, Chapter 6.